 All of this boils down to one fact: cash control is essential for business success.

 One of the main reasons small businesses fail is poor cash flow management.
 It doesn’t matter how many sales you have in a quarter if none of that money is coming through the door.

 Focus on total cash control, which is internal control of cash, cash-related policies, and cash flow management.
-Cash disbursements and cash controlling receipts help to reduce erroneous payments, fraud, and theft.

 Business growth requires strong corporate governance and segregation of duties.
 Instill a policy with authorized approvals, signature authority with limits, and bank account reconciliation.